Seby Zavala Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Seby Zavala (batting .071 in his past 10 games, with two walks), battle starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+Seby Zavala -- hitting .071 with two walks in his past 10 games -- will be in action for the Chicago White Sox against the Texas Rangers, with Dane Dunning on the mound, on August 2 at 8:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Guardians.
+He had a hitless performance in his previous game (0-for-2) against the Rangers.

 Seby Zavala Game Info & Props vs. the Rangers